eyobodega/Simulate-MMU/README.md

 ## Deliverables
 Submit a zip file containing all files that are required to build and run the project.
 This includes the `StartKit`, even if you didn't change anything, the `C` source codes, and your `test.sh` file.
-Please do not submit object (.*) files and compiled executables.
+Please do not submit object (*.o) files and compiled executables.